 8. Audience Feedback

 In addition to all the above do’s of content marketing, taking user feedback is the key to promoting the business.

 No one will provide a better idea of what customers need than the audience itself.
-By answering questions and taking suggestions, businesses can make customers feel part of the company.
+Businesses can make customers feel part of the company by answering questions and taking suggestions.

 Not to mention, if you can tweak your strategies according to users’ demands, search engines will find the content relevant and rank the page higher.
 In other words, listening to the audience improves content promotion and helps channel your efforts in the right direction.